-Unless lands are required for mining, Kestrel's preferred land management approach is to maintain agricultural production wherever possible as a pre-mining existing land use.
-Kestrel will maintain both regular and asneeded communications with the lessee concerning agricultural land performance and sustainability as part of the lease.
+As outlined at Section 4.4, unless lands are required for mining, Kestrel's preferred land management approach is to maintain agricultural production wherever possible as a pre-mining existing land use.
+Kestrel will maintain both regular and as-needed communications with the lessee concerning agricultural land performance and sustainability as part of the lease and Property Management Plan (refer Section 2.2.1).

-5.2 Restoration
+5.2 Maintenance and rehabilitation